 How it works?

 Webhooks are a way that your apps or services can send information to Gist.
 You can think of webhooks as ways that apps can speak to and notify each other.
-With a webhook trigger, you can “listen” for these notifications from your other apps or services, and enrol contacts into a workflow for every notification.
+With a webhook trigger, you can “listen” for these notifications from your other apps or services and enroll contacts into a workflow for every notification.

-For example, you can trigger a workflow when following events happen in other tools:
+For example, you can trigger a workflow when the following events happen in other tools:

 • An invoice is created in a custom accounting application